xamat/blog/_posts/2014-12-19-ten-lessons-learned-from-building-real.md

 ## 8. Distributing algorithms?
 Yes, but at what level?

-<div><span style="font-family: inherit;"><span style="line-height: 1; white-space: pre-wrap;">There always comes a time in the life of a Machine Learning practitioner when you feel the need to distribute your algorithm.
+There always comes a time in the life of a Machine Learning practitioner when you feel the need to distribute your algorithm.
 Distributing algorithms that require of many resources is a natural thing to do.
-The issue to consider is at what \*level\* does it make sense to distribute.</span></span>
+The issue to consider is at what \*level\* does it make sense to distribute.

 We distinguish three levels of distribution:
 - Level 1.
 For each independent subset of the overall data